Crime and Safety in Peru

 Peru has a well-deserved reputation as a safe country to visit.
 Travelers to Peru can feel confident exploring villages in the Andes and cities along the northern coast.
 Peruvians are known for their hospitality and friendliness, and typically make a positive impression on visitors.
 That said, Peru does have crime.
 It’s a good idea to understand where and why crime happens before you visit.

+Overall, Peruvian people and culture are wonderful.
+During a trip to Peru, you will enjoy learning about ancient civilzations, shopping at colorful markets, and feasting upon delicious fusion cuisine.
+That being said, it's important to follow some basic advice to keep yourself healthy and safe during your time in Peru.
 Theft is the most common crime that visitors experience in Peru.
 Travelers must take measures to safeguard their valuables.
 Criminals typically do not target tourists with violence, but armed robberies do occur throughout Peru.
 Apply some forethought and common sense to your travel plans and you’ll be free to focus on Peru’s awe-inspiring attractions.

 While there have been high-profile murders in Peru in recent years, it’s important to note that these murders are largely the result of in-fighting within criminal groups.
 Peru has a much lower murder rate than many of its neighbors in South America, with 10 homicides annually per 100,000 people.
 Many of the countries surrounding Peru have murder rates of about twice that.
 Compared to other Andean countries, Peru’s crime rate is the lowest in the region, making it safer than Ecuador, Bolivia, Venezuela, and Colombia.